 The Samuel Bronfman Department of Medicine’s Residency Program focuses on the clinical skills, knowledge, leadership and humanistic qualities of the internist.

-A weekly Intern Report allows interns to hone their presentation and differential diagnosis skills and review the literature on selected topics.
+A weekly Intern Report allows first years or PGY1s to hone their presentation and differential diagnosis skills and review the literature on selected topics.
 Resident Report focuses on subspecialty case presentations to faculty selected by the residents.
 Several additional conferences add to the educational environment including peripheral blood smear rounds with Dr. Barry Coller, former Chair of Medicine and current Vice President of Medical Affairs at Rockefeller University, and cardiac bedside rounds with Dr. Valentin Fuster, Chairman of Mount Sinai Heart.

 On the outpatient side, residents spend a significant part of their training at Internal Medicine Associates (IMA).
 This diverse, high-volume outpatient primary care clinic draws its patients from East Harlem and the Upper East Side.
 There, we have a system where residents are precepted by two attending physicians for their entire residency, providing superlative continuity of care for the patients and longitudinal feedback for our trainees.
 Our residents also participate in regular outpatient team meetings, giving them the opportunity to contribute directly to improving the overall patient care experience at IMA.
 Additionally, residents rotate through Mount Sinai’s Visiting Doctors Program, one of the largest in the country, conducting home visits throughout Manhattan.